alces-software/flight-terminal-services-client/docs/process/deployment-process.md

  1. Checks that there are no uncommited changes.
  2. Determines the next tag to use (e.g., 201704.15).
  3. Creates a new release branch (e.g., release/201704.15).
- 4. Bumps the version file used by the manage client.
+ 4. Bumps the version file used by the directory client.
  5. Runs `./bin/deploy.sh` to deploy the app to staging.
  6. Runs `./bin/deploy.sh --production` again to deploy the app to production.
  7. Merges, tags and pushes to github.